magnars/stasis/README.md

 Stasis creates a Ring handler to serve your pages.

 To be fully live, it needs a `get-pages` function to get the map of pages.
-This way you can generate pages based on some files in some folder, and they'll show up with no need to restart.
+This way you can dynamically determine which pages to serve - like based on files in a folder - and they'll show up with no need to restart.

 ```clj
 (ns example